BACKGROUND IMAGE: stock.adobe.com

 Keep careful inventory of the dependencies in serverless code, and use vulnerability detection tools to receive notification of any security problems discovered in those dependencies.

-Analyze and test.
-To further ensure serverless security, analyze functions for potential vulnerabilities in their code.
+To further ensure serverless security, another best practice is to analyze functions for potential vulnerabilities in their code.
 As teams often develop and deploy functions in a different pipeline than the rest of an app, it's crucial to remember to include them in routine security tests.

 The importance of monitoring serverless environments may seem obvious.
 However, since it can be difficult to properly monitor a serverless environment with existing enterprise security tools, this is an important point to emphasize for ops teams.